 Help fund the continued work of improving, expanding, updating and maintaining the site.
 Supporters names are displayed under the “Supporters” heading on HalifaxTrails.ca.
 Feel free to include a link or special instructions for your “Supporters” listing, or contact me with the info or leave a note with with contribution.

-Support HalifaxTrails.ca by doing your Amazon shopping through this link (bookmark it) 🙂.
+Support HalifaxTrails.ca by bookmarking this link to use for your Amazon shopping.
 I receive a small commission on all Amazon purchases through their affiliate program via that link.
-A very easy way to support HalifaxTrails.ca for those of you who do a lot of Amazon shopping.
-Get family and friends to do the same and this could quickly become the #1 way to fund the site.

-You can also visit my online shop.
-It’s a curated mix of products I’ve researched and recommend for various outdoor activities.
-The shop has lots of great gear, books with a Nova Scotian focus and products I’ve created with my own photography.
-Again, I receive a small commission (<10%) on all Amazon product purchases and a larger percentage for my photography.
+Shop.HalifaxTrails.ca is a curated mix of products I’ve researched and recommend.
+It’s full of outdoor recreation gear, books with a Nova Scotian focus and my own photography.
+I receive a small commission (roughly 5%) on all Amazon product purchases and a larger percentage for my photography.

 Clicking on ads throughout the site helps pay for the yearly web hosting fees.
 At a rate of pennies per click, it’s not much but it’s what pays that bill.
 (With enough regular contributions or shop purchases, I’d gladly get rid of the ads).

 1) Steve Morley

 2) Pat Sims-Eastwood, Oliver Doepner.

 Gail Stacey, Gretchen Amirault, John van Gurp, Carla M., Laura McDonald, Patrick Taylor, Frederick Rivard, Jonathan Woelber, Tamera Murdock, Lesley Brechin.

 People, Organizations, & Businesses Who Have Helped Me Along The Way: